-- (i) Anyone wishing to register a new team/association or expand from team to association status must make application to the New Membership Committee on the applicable form. - (ii) A \$50 fee must accompany the application.
+- (i) Anyone wishing to register a new League or change from House League to Competitive or from Competitive to House League must make application to the New Membership Committee on the applicable form. - (ii) A \$100.00 fee must accompany the application.
 No application will be reviewed until the fee has been paid.
-The official date of application will be the date that OWHA receives the fee payment. - (iii) The applicant will be notified in writing of the Committee's decision. - (iv) Input will be gathered from existing OWHA registered teams and/or associations in the surrounding area of the application to learn the possible impact of a new group on their program. - (v) Association status is granted to serve teams in the Intermediate category and under or Senior divisions, or for both.
-To request a change in status, an Association must apply to the OWHA Membership Committee.
-The request may be approved or denied. - (vi) Groups with association status registering one (1) team only for two (2) consecutive seasons will lose association status and must re-apply to the OWHA
+The official date of application will be the date that OWHA receives the fee payment. - (iii) The applicant will be notified in writing of the Committee's decision. - (iv) Input will be gathered from existing OWHA registered teams and/or associations in the surrounding area of the application to learn the possible effect of a new group on their program. - (v) League status is granted to serve teams in the House League or Competitive League categories or for both.
+To change the category they serve, a league must apply to the OWHA Membership Committee. - (vi) Leagues, once they are approved, must re-apply to the Membership Committee of the OWHA on an annual basis.
+There is no fee required for renewal.